snltd/SexyMF/README.md

 either it or Solaris has incorrectly supposed where the log file should be.
 The supposed location of the file is sent to the user.

 Logs are passed to the client as plain text. (`text/plain` mimetype.)
+I've flip-flopped over this design decision, but as a user it makes more sense to get a logfile as a logfile, rather than as a huge chunk of text as a value in a JSON object.

 To view logs, a user must have the `logview` authorization.
 If this is not the case, requests will be refused with a 403 error.